TrapMoneyBenny — the man behind Drake’s hit single “In My Feelings” — has the ear and heart to make beautiful music…and hits.

-What Benny really enjoys about HOOKED in Arcade is that samples always sound great, even when you change their scale.
-“Whatever algorithm Arcade is using, it’s amazing.”
+What Workman really enjoys about Hooked in ARCADE is that the samples always sound great, even when you change the scale.
+“Whatever algorithm ARCADE is using, it’s amazing,” he says.

-Before laying out his track’s sounds in HOOKED, TrapMoneyBenny suggests ensuring that your sample is being recorded to audio.
-This way, it’s easier to “chop it up”, move things around, and modify the track.
-After he’s created a loop he likes, he add the drums.
+Before laying out his track’s sounds in Hooked, Workman suggests ensuring that your sample is being recorded to audio.
+This way, it’s easier to “chop it up,” move things around and modify the track.
+After he’s created a loop he likes, he adds the drums.
 Original drums.
 “I like to do all my drums from scratch and make a kick drum rack, a snare drum rack, and a head drum.”

-Having already taught his first production class at the Sound Academy, Benny shares a glimpse into his self-developed curriculum: “I get to teach how to interact with artists and how the producer shouldn’t do too much and just observe what’s happening.”
+Having already taught his first production class at the 1500 Sound Academy, Workman shares a glimpse into his self-developed curriculum: “I get to teach how to interact with artists and how the producer shouldn’t do too much and just observe what’s happening.”

 As artists often ask you to create something from scratch, he advises all aspiring producers to “do your research on who you’re working with.”
 Get to know as much as possible about what they like and what kind of beats and tempo they’re into.

-“I really didn’t know the song was real until I heard it when it came out,” Benny says of the Drake song that went #1 in over a dozen countries.
+“I really didn’t know the song was real until I heard it when it came out,” Workman says of the Drake song that went to the top of the charts in over a dozen countries.
 “I sent [Drake] some tracks and one turned into ‘In My Feelings.’
 Crazy how everything unfolded, but I couldn’t have dreamed of a better scenario.”

 Having worked with so many different artists, the producer believes that the key to success lies in perseverance: “I never wanted to fail, I never wanted to let my parents down.
 Now, I have good accolades and a good milestone under my belt.
 One ‘number one’ down — and hopefully many more to come.”